Snaacky/thewiki/docs/guides/quality.md

 Mini encodes are releases designed to save on space and bandwidth while retaining some quality. *These are not the same as re-encodes, as some minis encode from the original BD or WEB source.*

 While re-encoding is a bad process, re-encoded minis will often use the original WEB source.
-With BDs, some will use the best encode/raw available for their release.
-They also usually opt for alternative and efficient codecs such as H.265 and apply various filters to compensate.
+With Blu-rays, some will use the best encode/raw available for their release.
+They also usually opt for alternative and efficient codecs such as HEVC and apply various filters to compensate.
 As a result, they can be a better option when compared to [streams](/sourcing/streaming/) of similar size or bad encodes.

 Some may not notice the differences between a good mini encode and its alternatives. *See how minis compare in the quality comparisons below.*